 Many Comp-Tac IWBs like the MTAC, CTAC and Spartan have a “Tuckable” option which allows the shirt to be tucked in over the grip and top portion of the firearm.
 After tucking the only part of the holster that will show will be the clips.
-Or, they may completely disappear with Velcro clips and Velcro belt.
+Or, they may completely disappear with V Clips and loop belt.

 Most popular holsters for business attire.

 Comp-Tac IWB holsters with a leather backing like the MTAC, Spartan or Infidel Ultra are extremely comfortable against the skin.